brownt47/Resume/README.md

 ### Projects:
 * Machine Learning Application for HR
-    * Created collaborative filtering recommendation model to reduce bias in the hiring process.
+ * *Created collaborative filtering recommendation model to reduce bias in the hiring process.*
+       * *ttt
 #### Successful Appeal of Property Tax Increase
 > Performed regression analysis using public real estate data for the district.
 Created report that convincingly showed the assessment was well above comparable properties.